rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/06-investment-roi/pricing-summary.md

 - ✅ You've already achieved goals and need maintenance mode

 ### Choose **Growth** if: ⭐ MOST CLIENTS

-- ✅ You want maximum ROI (17.4x - highest return per dollar)
+- ✅ You want industry-leading ROI (4.56x vs 2.23x industry average)
-- ✅ You want to hit 5.0% in 90 days (not 6 months)
+- ✅ You want to hit 1.0x ROI breakeven in 90 days
 - ✅ You understand traffic quality + product pages = multiplier effect
-- ✅ You want proven results fast (20-day payback)
+- ✅ You want proven results with honest timelines (60-75 day payback)
 - ✅ **You want the best balance of speed, impact, and investment**

 ### Choose **Plus** if: